Ferdinand228/projet_OpenDataProcessing/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ## Run the script

 ```
 Within spark-shell run cmd
-:load src/com/opendata/loader/CalculateKPIForOpenData.scala
+./bin/spark-submit  --class <classpath> --master local[n]  /chemin/application-jar

 ```